+Hello, my name is Nick Slinko and I am an associate lawyer with Feldstein Family Law Group.
 Today I am going to speak about bankruptcy and property.

-However, where the parties’ separate and post-separation one party files for bankruptcy prior to equalization being determined, then the bankruptcy does effect the determination of equalization.
+If the one party has been discharged from bankruptcy prior to separation, then a post-separation equalization claim is not affected by the bankruptcy.
+However, where the parties separate and one party files for bankruptcy post-separation prior to equalization being determined, then the bankruptcy does effect the determination of equalization.
 For example, say the party who owes an equalization payment files for bankruptcy, then the other party who is owed an equalization payment will likely be treated as an unsecured creditor.
 Even if that party ends up getting an order for equalization, he or she may be unable to collect on the payment because of his or her unsecured creditor status.
-There are, however, ways to resolve this issue.
+An unsecured creditor, depending on the situation, can be very low in the pecking order as far as getting their money back.
+There is some good news here: there are ways to resolve this issue.

-If you are considering bankruptcy, or you believe that your former spouse may be considering bankruptcy, it is important that you seek legal advice at the earliest possible time as the timing of your claims may affect the ultimate distribution of property.
+If you are considering bankruptcy, or you believe that your former spouse may be considering bankruptcy, it is important that you seek legal advice at the earliest possible time, as the timing of your claims may affect the ultimate distribution of property.

 I’m glad that you could join me to today to discuss the topic of bankruptcy and property.
 As bankruptcy’s effects on property claims are very complex, this session is merely an introduction to some of the many issues that may arise upon a party’s assignment in bankruptcy and I therefore encourage you to schedule a consultation to discuss these issues in more detail.
 To book an appointment, please call 905-415-1636.